-The new Shepparton Art Museum, due for completion in late 2020, will become an inviting cultural landmark and ‘beacon in the landscape’ for the regional community of Shepparton.
+The new Shepparton Art Museum is an inviting cultural landmark and ‘beacon in the landscape’ for the regional community of Shepparton.
 A two-hour drive from Melbourne, Victoria, it is set within the beautiful surrounds of Victoria Park Lake.

 The project was won in a two-stage competition by architects Denton Corker Marshall.
 It’s cube like form, with striking 30-metre-high facades with metallic finish, is a powerful concept.
 The sculptural form with strong angles and large flat façade plates is a highly adaptable, functional and efficient design.
-We have been working with the architects since the beginning, bringing the powerful concept through to detailed design.
+We worked with the architects since the beginning, bringing the powerful concept through to detailed design.

-More than just an art museum, it will be an inspiring community hub.
-It will house a Visitor Centre, event space, café and support Indigenous art through the Kaiela Art Gallery and Studio.
+More than just an art museum, it is an inspiring community hub.
+It houses a Visitor Centre, event space, café and supports Indigenous art through the Kaiela Art Gallery and Studio.

 It is expected to bring significant social and economic impact to the region.
 A distinctive cultural landmark, it is expected to increase the desirability of Shepparton as a place in which to live, work, invest and to visit.